SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 mvn clean install
 ```

-Looking inside the `pom`, you will see that both versions of SonarQube and the Java Analyzer are hardcoded.
+Looking inside the `pom`, you will see that both versions of SonarQube and the Java Analyzer are hard-coded.
 This is because SonarSource's analyzers are directly embedded in the various SonarQube versions and are shipped together.
 For instance, SonarQube `7.9` (LTS) is shipped with the version `6.3.2.22818` of the Java Analyzer, while SonarQube `8.8` is shipped with a much more recent version `6.14.0.25463` of the Java Analyzer. **These versions can not be changed**.

 ```xml
 <properties>